Crippling cyber attack on UK a matter of time, security chief says

-It is a only matter of time before the UK suffers a major cyber attack, the head of the National Cyber Security Centre has warned.
+It is a just matter of time before the UK suffers a major cyber attack, the head of the National Cyber Security Centre has warned.

 Ciaran Martin said it was a matter of “when, not if” an assault comes, adding that the UK had been lucky to so far avoid a “category one” attack crippling infrastructure such as energy or the financial services.